finEQUITY

 Providing resources that are easily shareable between current and prospective users facilitates recruitment of new members.

-Why are you helping me out – what’s what’s your goal?
-What’s your mission?
+Why are you helping me out — what's your goal?
+What's your mission?
 Why are you doing this?
-I mean, you’re complete strangers.
-And and here we are on the phone talking.
-Why, me, you know somebody who society really wants nothing to do with?
+You're complete strangers.
+And here we are on the phone talking.
+Why me, you know, somebody who society really wants nothing to do with?

 — Interview participant

 You guys call me back.
-The going back and forth is what got is what kept me going.
+The going back and forth is what kept me going.

 — Interview participant